DangerDanny/Test_2020FC/docs/Escalations/README.md

 ### Support Email Procedure for Content Questions/Concerns

-Any question being escalated should have [Brittany Hill](mailto:Brittany.hill@aviationweek.com) copied in as head of support.
-The head of support should always be aware of issues, questions that any customer is having.
-At times might be able to provide some answers quickly.
+Any escalated question should have [Brittany Hill](mailto:Brittany.hill@aviationweek.com) copied in as head of support.
+The head of support should always be aware of issues and questions that any customer has, and at times might be able to provide some answers quickly.

 #### Questions around Products: